raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 - If `a` is a regular expression describing the language `A`, and `b` is a regular expression describing the language `B`, the expression `a\b` describes the language `Z` where a sentence `z` belongs to `Z` if and only if `z` belongs to `A`, and `z` does not belong to `B`.

 Where `intersection` was useful for separating concerns, `difference` is very useful for sentences that do not belong to a particular language.
-For example, We may want to match all sentances that contain the word "Braithwaite", but not "Reggie Braithwaite:"
+For example, We may want to match all sentences that contain the word "Braithwaite", but not "Reggie Braithwaite:"

 ```javascript
 verifyEvaluate('.*Braithwaite.*\\.*Reggie Braithwaite.*', levelTwoExpressions, {